 Want to cruise the canal?
 In Amsterdam, there are plenty of options when it comes to taking a boat cruise on the canals!
 From sightseeing cruises to candlelit cruises to pizza cruises to dinner cruises – pick one that fits your style!

-Have time to explore beyond the city?
-Consider taking a day trip to see the famous windmills and The Hague, the iconic tulip fields or to nearby fairytale Bruges, Belgium.
+Have time to explore beyond the Amsterdam city limits?
+Consider taking a day trip to see the Famous Dutch Windmills and The Hague, the iconic Tulip Fields, lovely Haarlem or even over to fairytale Bruges, Belgium.

 Amsterdam Travel Advice

 Amsterdam is a fascinating city and there is a lot to see and do!
-You can create your complete trip plan with our Amsterdam Itinerary as a guide – but we have a few essential tips to share here, too.
+You can create your complete trip plan with our Amsterdam Itinerary – but for now we have a few essential tips to share.

 Where To Stay in Amsterdam

-Hotels in Amsterdam are expensive – so before you book your accommodations, use our tips for Finding Cheap Hotels.
+Hotels in Amsterdam are expensive – so before you book your accommodations, use read our guide for Finding Cheap Hotels.

 During our trips to Amsterdam, we have stayed in a few different types of accommodations.
-For an Amsterdam layover hotel, Ibis Budget Amsterdam Airport, was just a short walk to the bus station where we could catch a bus into the city center.
+For an Amsterdam layover hotel, Ibis Budget Amsterdam Airport, is just a short walk to the bus station where we could catch a ride into the city center.

-More recently, we stayed at the stylish (yet affordable) Volkshotel in Amsterdam South near the hip De Pijp District.
-Key features of the hotel were the creative rooms, co-working space and rooftop hot tubs.
+More recently, we stayed at the stylish Volkshotel in Amsterdam South near the hip De Pijp District.
+Key features of the hotel were the creative rooms, co-working space and rooftop hot tubs!

 More Amsterdam Hotels

-However, for those who prefer staying closer to the city, there are many Amsterdam Hotels to choose from.
-Check out these top-rated hotels (based on guest reviews!) for your upcoming trip – or check availability at Park Mansion Centre Hotel or The Toren.
+For those who prefer staying closer to the city, there are many Amsterdam Hotels to choose from.
+Search for availability at Park Mansion Centre Hotel or The Toren and check out these other top-rated hotels (based on guest reviews) for your upcoming trip

 Hostels in Amsterdam